Investing In Real Estate Mortgage Notes

 One thing that the real estate investments above have in common is that the primary focus is owning physical property, as opposed to investing in real estate mortgage notes that represent the value of physical property.
-If you’re interested in making real estate investments that build wealth, the types of property investments above are good ideas, but it’s also profitable to diversify your portfolio with mortgage notes.
-Here are four reasons to consider:
+If you’re interested in making real estate investments that build wealth, the types of property investments above can all be good ideas, but it’s also profitable to diversify your portfolio with mortgage notes.
+Below, we list the reasons why.

 By investing in real estate mortgage notes, you invest in occupied properties that have already passed inspection, had notable problems corrected, and have mortgages that are in repayment.
 As long as you’re agreeable to the note buyer’s terms, these simple facts make the notes much easier to liquidate — and much faster to sell — than properties newly listed in the MLS system.